Stonyx/AquaBusLib/docs/ApexPhysicalInterface.md

 Aquabus CAN Transceiver Schematics:
 ![Example 1.
 Aquabus CAN Transceiver Schematics](https://github.com/Stonyx/AquaBusLib/raw/master/docs/AquaBusSchematic1.JPG)

-Note that the configuration specific to MAX3059 and Apex, the TERM pin on MAX3059 must be driven HIGH and RS pin - LOW.
+Note that in this configuration specific to MAX3059 and Apex, the TERM pin on MAX3059 must be driven HIGH and the RS pin - LOW.

 In addition to CAN related pins, Apex also provides 12V power over the remaining two pins.